 How to tame and breed a Goat in Minecraft 1.17

 Goats are neutral mobs that cannot be tamed, but they can be impelled to breed with another goat.
 Goats can be fed Wheat, which will cause them to enter "Love Mode".
 If two nearby Goats are both in "Love Mode", they will procreate, and produce a baby Goat.
+This is how all breeding in Minecraft works, from Axolotls to Bees.
+The only thing that differs is the type of food required.

 Goats will also follow you if yo are holding Wheat in your hand, which helps when trying to bring two Goats close together.
 You can also feed a baby Goat Wheat to speed up its growth rate.